Is Type 1 Diabetes Hereditary?

 It would be convenient if you could simply say that parents have diabetes, then so will their children.
 But there are other factors that come into play.

 Type 1 diabetes is a condition caused by an autoimmune disorder.
-Certain cells in the pancreas are mistaken for foreign matter so the body responds in the same manner that it responds to any other foreign matter - by attacking it with an immune response.
+Certain cells in the pancreas are mistaken for a foreign matter so the body responds in the same manner that it responds to any other foreign matter - by attacking it with an immune response.
 This causes these cells to stop producing insulin.
 So far, scientists do not have a clear reason what causes the expression of this autoimmune disorder.

 Since type 2 diabetes is much more common than type 1 there is a tendency to believe that hereditary factors play a much larger part in type 2 development than they do for type 1.